noura-tarek-m/superstore-sales/README.md

 An executive summary of the following main KPIs: Total sales, cost, and profit margin.

 #### [Dashboard One: Sales](https://github.com/noura-tarek-m/superstore-sales/blob/master/project-images/2.png)
-This dashboard shows yearly sales, monthly sales and quantities trends, and sales share of different customer segments.
+This dashboard shows yearly sales, monthly sales and quantities trends, and sales share of different shipping mode.
+It shows important KPIs such as total quantity sold and average quantity per order. it can help determine the year with highest sales through out the period 2014~2017, months/seasons with higher sales, and reliable shipping modes

 #### [Dashboard Two: Product](https://github.com/noura-tarek-m/superstore-sales/blob/master/project-images/3.png)
 In this dashboard,